TwinPush/api-docs/user-manual-en.md

 #### Push
 Use this tab to write your notification.
-The notification itselft is sent in plain text.
-When composing the message take into account that smartphones with outdated operative systems are limited to notifications size of arround 250 characters, in those 250 characters are included the plain text of the message and the rich text or URL, that you may want to add at the *Content* tab.
+The notification itself is sent in plain text.
+When composing the message take into account that smartphones with outdated operative systems are limited to notifications size of arround 250 characters, it means that in those 250 characters you should include your plain text message and the rich text or the URL, that you may want to add at the *Content* tab.

 If you want your notifications reach most devices correctly, try to create concise messages and use URL shorteners whenever you can.